 Artist Statement

+Through our limited human perspective, we have created systems of oppression, division, and self-serving paradigms.
 Art has been a form of healing and resistance through millennia.
-As the voices and expressions of women of color have continuously been silenced through oppressive systems, I consider art a healing modality for myself and those of us who have been silenced; I consider myself a conduit of realms that want to be expressed.
-My artistic work focuses on expression through reconnection, liberation, multi-dimensional exploration and coming back to self.
-As a physical aspect of the seen and unseen aspects of the universe, I believe I am part of the expression of non-physical to physical.
-My art attempts to demonstrate the multidimensionality of other realms, other worlds as well as the remembrance of our true essence and our own multidimensionality.
-I use creative mixed media methods to demonstrate this.
+As the voices and expressions of women of color have continuously been erased through oppressive systems, I consider art a healing modality for myself and those of us who have been silenced.
+I consider myself a conduit of undiscovered realms that want to be expressed.
+My paintings explore reconnection, liberation, and coming back to self through many dimensions.
+As a first-generation Mexican-immigrant artist, I make the unseen seen.
+My art demonstrates the multidimensionality not always perceptible in ourselves and others.

 EDUCATION